strangebuzz/cache-watcher/README.md

 $ make build
 ```

-It will build the `sfcw` or `sfcw.exe` executable depending on your platform.
+It will build the `cw` or `cw.exe` executable depending on your platform.

 ### Downloading the executable 🔽